 \subsection{Qualitative analysis}

-To better understand the models' behavior, we analyze their predictions on two representative forest patches with contrasting biodiversity potential in Figures~\ref{fig:qualitative-analysis-low-bio-example} and \ref{fig:qualitative-analysis-high-bio-example}.
-Figure~\ref{fig:qualitative-analysis-low-bio-example} shows predictions on a low biodiversity potential forest patch (id: low\_2019\_24) from the BioVista test set, containing 25 samples.
-Both MLP Fusion methods (end-to-end trained and trained with frozen backbones) notably outperformed single-modality methods, achieving 97.9\% mean accuracy compared to ResNet's 54.2\% and PointVector's 81.0\%.
+To better understand the tested methods' performance and behavior, we analyzed their predictions on two representative forest areas with contrasting biodiversity potential in Figures~\ref{fig:qualitative-analysis-low-bio-example} and \ref{fig:qualitative-analysis-high-bio-example}.
+Figure~\ref{fig:qualitative-analysis-low-bio-example} shows predictions on a low forest biodiversity potential area (id: low\_2019\_24) from the BioVista test set, containing 25 samples.
+Both MLP Fusion methods (end-to-end trained and trained with frozen backbones) notably outperformed single-modality methods, achieving an accuracy of 84.0\% compared to ResNet's 36.0\% and PointVector's 0.0\%.
 The example highlights instances where MLP Fusion methods manage to correctly classify the target class, even when both single-modality methods fail to do so.
 Additionally, we observed that the end-to-end and frozen backbone variants of MLP fusion generally yielded similar predictions with minor confidence score variations.